 HCSC: Human Computing & Social Computing

-The rapid development of computing technologies has paved the way for involving human interactions in the physical and cyber world.
-These interactions, including both human interactions with each other and with computing systems of any kind, are playing increasingly important roles in our lives.
-Examples of such interactions include but are not limited to improving human life and well being, discovering knowledge, enabling personalized and context-sensitive services, detecting interesting events/phenomena in the natural environment, enhancing system performance, etc. Such widespread use of computing technology also raises novel questions surrounding accessibility of use, legal and ethical issues of information creation, capture and sharing, and privacy of users.
+Computing technologies are embedded in every aspect of human life.
+Rapid development of computing technologies for addressing individual, social, and community needs have made them inseparable parts of human life.
+These interactions, including both human interactions with each other and with computing systems of any kind, are playing increasingly important roles.
+Examples of such interactions include but are not limited to improving human life and wellbeing, discovering knowledge, enabling personalized and context-sensitive services, detecting interesting events/phenomena in the natural environment, enhancing system performance, etc. Such widespread use of computing technology also raises novel questions surrounding accessibility of use, legal and ethical issues of information creation, capture and sharing, and privacy of users.
 The HCSC symposium seeks full papers (10 pages max) and short papers (6 pages max) that concentrate on:

-1) how humans interact with computing systems and with each other through computing systems and environments
+1) Interaction with computing systems and with each other through computing systems and environments;

-2) how interactions between humans and other agents on social networking platforms can be leveraged to predict user and group behavior, study social phenomena and discover knowledge;
+2) Interactions between humans and other agents on social networking platforms to predict user and group behavior, study social phenomena and discover knowledge;

-5) what new challenges emerge as humans use computing technology in everyday life (privacy risks, ethical and legal challenges).
+5) Emerging challenges related to technology usage in everyday life (privacy risks, ethical and legal challenges).

 We welcome papers with emphasis on one or both topics of human-centric computing and social computing.
 In particular, topics of interest in HCSC include but are not limited to: